baneyue/incubator-weex/doc/source/references/advanced/extend-jsfm.md

 + `getRoot(instanceId): JSON`

 This method returns the full JSON description of the document body node.
-Developers can view the full native DOM tree as a result.
+Developers can view the full native DOM tree as a resultVo.
 The format of the specific return value is the same as the return method of the toJSON () method in the native DOM interface.
 This feature is used extensively as a developer tool extension.

 ## Configure the JS Framework in WeexSDK
 ### Prepare your JS Framework code